 Disclosures

-Describe and justify the functional form of hurricane decay rates used by the model.
+Describe and justify the functional form of hurricane decay rates used by the hurricane model.

 2. Provide a graphical representation of the modeled decay rates for Florida hurricanes over time compared to wind observations.

-3. Describe the transition from over-water to over-land boundary layer simulated in the model.
+3. Describe the transition from over-water to over-land boundary layer simulated in the hurricane model.

 4. Describe any changes in hurricane parameters, other than intensity, resulting from the transition from over-water to over-land.

-5. Describe the representation in the model of passage over non-continental U.S. land masses on hurricanes affecting Florida.
+5. Describe the representation in the hurricane model of passage over non-continental U.S. land masses on hurricanes affecting Florida.

-6. Describe any differences in the treatment of decay rates in the model for stochastic hurricanes compared to historical hurricanes affecting Florida.
+6. Describe any differences in the treatment of decay rates in the hurricane model for stochastic hurricanes compared to historical hurricanes affecting Florida.

 Audit

-The variation in over-land decay rates used in the model will be reviewed.
+The variation in over-land decay rates used in the hurricane model will be reviewed.

-Comparisons of the model’s weakening rates to weakening rates for historical Florida hurricanes will be reviewed.
+Comparisons of the hurricane model’s weakening rates to weakening rates for historical Florida hurricanes will be reviewed.

 3. The detailed transition of winds from over-water to over-land (i.e., landfall, boundary layer) will be reviewed.
 The region within 5 miles of the coast will be emphasized.
 Color-coded snapshot maps of roughness length and spatial distribution of over-land and over-water windspeeds for Hurricane Jeanne (2004), Hurricane Dennis (2005), and Hurricane Andrew (1992) at the closest time after landfall will be reviewed.